orioch/myMovies/README.md

 # MyMovies
 (I'm still working on creating this project, but you can access what I have made so far, and also look at the next [work items](https://github.com/orioch/myMovies/issues) i am planning to do.)

+This project does not use Redux because it not have any problems with props drilling.
+I may consider using Redux in the future if I encounter the need for a global state management solution.

 ## Table of Contents

 - [Overview](#overview)